comarabrams1-oss/gradebook-manager/docs/ProjectPlan.md

 - Three associations with multiplicities (1 → 0..*, 0..* ↔ 0..*)

 **Files:**
-- `docs/UML.png` – Image for the report and GitHub preview
+- `docs/Gradebook-manager.drawio.svg` – Image for the report and GitHub preview
-- `docs/UML.drawio` – Editable version

 (The diagram is not embedded here but stored in the `/docs` folder.)